kfilimonenko42/eve_industry/docs/en/en.md

 All bps have default settings.\
 By default, for all bps (originals) ME is set to 10%, T2 rig and 1% structure bonus.\
-For bpc (like navy, issue, implants and similar) ME is set to 0%, T2 rig and 1% structure bonus with one run.\
+For bpc (like navy, issue, implants and similar) ME is set to 0%, T2 rig and 1% structure bonus and one run.\
 For T2 bpc special settings are set depending on group (ships, modules, charges etc.).\
 BP ME, structure bonus, rig bonus, number of runs - these are important configuration elements that affect final result, what quantity of base materials will be needed for production and number of stages.\
 After configuration need to press 'calculate' button: